jtcohen6/emerg-mkts-inthenews/README.md

 1. The globalized economic structure is undergoing a long-term stress test (whether "debt supercyle" or "secular stagnation");
 2. The globalized _financial_ structure is more liable to the momentum of well-informed investor band-wagoning.

+<a id="inquiry"></a>
 ## Inquiry: How well informed?
-Well informed _how?_ <a id="inquiry"></a>
+Well informed _how?_

 _"To prove that Wall Street is an early omen of movements still to come in GNP, commentators quote economic studies alleging that market downturns predicted four out of the last five recessions.
 That is an understatement.
 Wall Street indexes predicted nine out of the last five recessions!
 And its mistakes were beauties."_
 <div align=right>Prof. Paul Samuelson</div>

 Regular readers of fact-dense, short-form financial news have long benefitted from knowing more, earlier.
 We're interested in the broader implications: How do emerging-market countries and the international media outlets---serving as intermediary to the wealthy, investing West---inform, influence, and incentivize each other?
 How can financial reporting itself engender financial phenomena?

+<a id="model"></a>
-## Model: Our proposed analysis <a id="model"></a>
+## Model: Our proposed analysis

-_Emerging Market:_ An term of investment, endearment, or euphemism referring to those countries with high growth potential, often due to natural resource abundance, infrastructural development, and relative deregulation.
+_Emerging Market:_ A term of investment, endearment, or euphemism referring to those countries with high growth potential, often due to natural resource abundance, infrastructural development, and relative deregulation.
 Ranging from small polities (qua startups) to 1b-person juggernauts, also called "developing nations" on the basis of human development and GDP-per-capita indices.

 _ETF:_ Exchange Traded Funds are attractive for our model because: